Understanding Nonprofit Endowment: All You Need to Know

 When explaining how an endowment can support the organization’s financial health, include a cash reserve and endowment in the conversation.
 Cash reserves are more accessible and safer when your nonprofit hits tough times.
 The addition of this reserve will make your board feel safer and understand the importance of the fund.
 Board members may be more open to creating a cash reserve and endowment together.

-Pro tip: Start by investing more in the cash reserve and direct any excess funds from your cash reserve into a quasi endowment.
+Pro tip: Start by investing more in the cash reserve and direct any excess funds from your reserve into a quasi endowment.

 4. Find a professional investment manager